elmbeech/physicellflow/README.md

 # physicellflow

 ## concept
+1. one repository per model
-1. the complete physicell sourcode is an integral part of every physicell agent based model project.
+1. the complete physicell source code is an integral part of every physicell agent based model.
-1. parameter scan is done with nextflow, running on the compiled physicell model.
+1. parameter scanning is done with nextflow, running on the compiled physicell model.
-1. all scrips run by nextflow are stored in flow/bin folder.
+1. all scrips run by nextflow are stored in the flow/bin folder.
-1. analysis is done with pip installable python3 libraries or modules stored the flow/hackpy folder.
+1. analysis is done with pip installable python3 libraries or modules stored in the flow/hackpy folder.

 ## install physicell
 basic physicell installation on your operating system, to have all the dependencies installed: